Waconia Public Schools

-Waconia Public Schools (ISD 110) serves approximately 4,000 students in the cities of Waconia, Minnetrista, Victoria, St. Bonifacius, and New Germany.
-The school district has three elementary schools that serve students in grades K-5; one middle school that serves students in grades 6-8; and one high school that serves students in grades 9-12.
+Waconia Public Schools (ISD 110) is a public school district located in Carver County and Hennepin County.
+It serves approximately 4,000 students in the cities of Waconia, Minnetrista, Victoria, St. Bonifacius, and New Germany.
+The school district has three elementary schools that serve students in grades K-5, one middle school that serves students in grades 6–8, and one high school that serves students in grades 9–12.

-It is located in Carver County and Hennepin County, approximately 35 miles West of Minneapolis.

-The District's Mission Statement says "Waconia Public Schools empowers students to explore their passions and create their success by providing opportunities for academic, social, and emotional growth."

 History

-Beginning in 2001 and up to 2011 its student enrollment increased each year by about 5%.
-The Minneapolis Star Tribune wrote in 2011 that not very many Minnesota school districts had increasing enrollment.
-That year there was an $8 million bond referendum so the district could acquire land for a new elementary school and a new high school, but voters rejected it with 2,676 against to 1,050 for it.
-Due to increasing enrollment preschool classes were moved into a warehouse.
+Each year from 2001 up to 2011, its student enrollment increased by about 5%.
+In 2011, there was an $8 million bond referendum so the district could acquire land for a new elementary school and a new high school, but voters rejected it with 2,676 against to 1,050 for it.
+Due to increasing enrollment, preschool classes were moved into a warehouse.

 In September 2016, the District opened Laketown Elementary School, the District's third elementary school.

 Voters approved referendum questions in 2014, 2018 and 2020 to improve facilities and increase the school district's per pupil general education revenue.